jinujd/nmicro-router/README.md

     })

 ### Set up authentication for a route
-To enable authenticator for a route, an auth adapter needs to be set for the user.
+To enable authenticator for routes, an auth adapter needs to be set for the router.

 The AuthAdapter class should be defined in such a way that, it implements an async function called authenticate.